-The few detractors of The Sopranos call into question the show’s frequent detours into Tony’s dreams (especially in later seasons).
-I can understand where some of these views come from but, personally, I’m a big fan of this aspect.
-They go a long way in expanding the scope of the show, tossing in a little metaphysical voodoo to go along with with your traditional mob thrills.
+Apprehensive viewers of The Sopranos might call into question the show’s frequent detours into Tony’s dreams (especially in later seasons).
+I can understand where some of these views come from, but personally I’m a big fan of this aspect.
+They go a long way in expanding the scope of the show, tossing in a little metaphysical voodoo to go along with your traditional mob thrills.

 Because David Lynch owns the monopoly on modern-day dream sequences, it’s hard to come up with something that is both surreal and unique.
 However, David Chase and The Sopranos are able to craft a one-of-a-kind brand of subconscious showmanship with nary a rip-off in sight.